Fiserv/Commerce-Hub/docs/Resources/Guides/Enterprise-Portal/Enterprise-Portal.md

 ### 2. Create a Report

 Go to the Marketplace page and create a report.
+Reports can be generated and shared if desired.

 <!-- theme: info -->
 > These are required in the [Authentication Header](?path=docs/Resources/API-Documents/Authentication-Header.md).